 This is one of the only poems I've ever written.
 I wrote it for an English class over 20 years ago when I was a senior in high school.

 Yes, it represents adolescent angst.
-And the collision of a culturally established, conservative Southern Baptist ethos with a too-early-exposure to Kierkeegard and C. S. Lewis.
-And an intense dislike of televangelists (I'm still not a big fan).
+And the collision of a culturally established, conservative Southern Baptist ethos with a perhaps too-early-exposure to Kierkegaard and C. S. Lewis.
+And an intense dislike of televangelists (I'm still not a fan).

 Plus, I think it's more ominous (and perhaps even vengeful?) than my theological leanings now embrace (at least on good days).

 Let's just say it doesn't fully represent my current faith.

 And yet, there's something about this poem that I can't fully escape, even after all of these year.

 Oh the sun shifts simmering